nix-community/home-manager/CONTRIBUTING.md

 happy with the result push the branch to GitHub and [create a pull request][].

+Assuming your clone is at `$HOME/devel/home-manager` then you can make the `home-manager` command use it by either

+1.  overriding the default path by using the `-I` command line option:

+        home-manager -I home-manager=$HOME/devel/home-manager

+    or

+2.  changing the default path by ensuring your configuration includes

+        programs.home-manager.enable = true;
+        programs.home-manager.path = "$HOME/devel/home-manager";

+    and running `home-manager switch` to activate the change.
+    Afterwards, `home-manager build` and `home-manager switch` will use your cloned repository.

+The first option is good if you only temporarily want to use your clone.

 ### Commits ###

 The commits in your pull request should be reasonably self-contained,